 - ?labels=on/off Expand foreign key references for every possible column.
 See below. - ?label=COLUMN1&label=COLUMN2 Expand foreign key references for one or more specified columns. - ?size=1000 or ?size=max Sets a custom page size.
 This cannot exceed the max_returned_rows limit passed to datasette serve.
-Use max to get max_returned_rows. - ?sort=COLUMN Sorts the results by the specified column. - ? sort desc=COLUMN Sorts the results by the specified column in descending order. - ?search=keywords For SQLite tables that have been configured for full-text search executes a search with the provided keywords. - ?search_COLUMN=keywords Like search= but allows you to specify the column to be searched, as opposed to searching all columns that have been indexed by FTS. - ?group_count=COLUMN Executes a SQL query that returns a count of the number of rows matching each unique value in that column, with the most common ordered first. - ?group_count=COLUMN1&group_count=column2 You can pass multiple group_count columns to return counts against unique combinations of those columns. - ?next=TOKEN Pagination by continuation token pass the token that was returned in the "next" property by the previous page.
+Use max to get max_returned_rows. - ?sort=COLUMN Sorts the results by the specified column. - ?sort_desc=COLUMN Sorts the results by the specified column in descending order. - ?search=keywords For SQLite tables that have been configured for full-text search executes a search with the provided keywords. - ?search_COLUMN=keywords Like search= but allows you to specify the column to be searched, as opposed to searching all columns that have been indexed by FTS. - ?where=SQL-fragment If the allow_sql config option is enabled, this parameter can be used to pass one or more additional SQL fragments to be used in the WHERE clause of the SQL used to query the table.